McGillX/course-development-guide/docs/source/notes.rst

 General Guidelines
 ============================

+- Be sure to use permalinks when linking to external content
 - Use the minimum number of modules per page

 :Example: Do not put an image related to a problem in a separate html module if you might just as easily include it in the problem module